-Did you know that 34% of burglars come through the front door?
-To beat those numbers, get into the habit of keeping everything locked.
-In the warmer months, when you’d like to enjoy the summer air while you’re home, open windows only in the room you’re in—that way you can enjoy a breeze and still keep an eye on things.
+Get into the habit of keeping everything locked.
+In the warmer months when you open windows or doors to enjoy the summer air while you’re home, open them only in the room you’re in—that way you can enjoy a breeze and still keep an eye on things.

 Motion sensor lights will protect your home as they surprise a would-be burglar and send them scrambling away into the night.
 As a bonus, many motion sensor lights are affordable, starting at about $20, and easy to install.

 Don’t wait for an emergency to meet your next-door neighbor.
-Take the time to introduce yourself and, if possible, establish a friendly rapport.
+Take the time to introduce yourself and establish a friendly rapport.
 Neighbors looking after each other—and paying attention to people or circumstances that seem suspicious—can go a long way toward creating the type of cohesive environment that’s uninviting to potential burglars.

 Ready to make your property more secure?
 We’ve put together a guide to help you make the right choice and take an important step in protecting your home.

 The same home automation that allows you to view surveillance video of your home on your smartphone can be used to put you in control of lights, music, and other indicators that someone is home—even when you’re at work or traveling.
 You can turn lights and TVs off and on to make it appear that your home has not only lights on but also people inside moving from room to room.